Qiskit/qiskit-aer/README.md

 # Construct a noisy simulator backend from an IBMQ backend
 # This simulator backend will be automatically configured
 # using the device configuration and noise model
+from qiskit.providers.fake_provider import FakeManilaV2
+backend = FakeManilaV2()
-from qiskit.providers.fake_provider import FakeVigo backend = FakeVigo() aersim_backend = AerSimulator.from_backend(backend)
+aersim_backend = AerSimulator.from_backend(backend)

 # Perform noisy simulation